Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 - Nomadlabs ([website](https://nomadlabs.no/)), Responsible in the implementation phase for incentivizing data usage, integration of smartcontract, value-chain and blockchain technology within the DVCT.

 ## Usage in the dataspace
-DVCT is useful for data provenance and traceability of data usage and can thus provide greater value to dataspace members.
-It not only helps them to recognize the value of their data for the community, but also to be incentivized.
+DVCT is useful for tracking data usage and can thus provide greater benefit to members of the data space.
+DVCT will support the skills service chain and not only help data providers recognize the value of their data to society, but also distribute incentives across the network.

 ### Reference